igrishaev/pg2/docs/listen-notify.md

 - The size of a message must not exceed 8 Kbytes.

-- The most important: when a client starts listening to a channel, he or she won't receive messages sent to the channel **before** they have started to listen.
+- **The most important:** when a client starts listening to a channel, he or she **won't receive** messages sent to the channel **before** they have started to listen.
 Only messages sent **after** this will be delivered.

-- Also important: a client who listens for notifications should regularly poll a database for notifications.
+- **Also important:** a listening client should regularly poll a database for notifications.

-The list above is incomplete, and before you start crafting asynchronous message processing on top of Postgres, please refer to the official documentation and mailing lists.
+The list above is incomplete, and before you start crafting asynchronous message processing on top of PostgreSQL, please refer to the official documentation and mailing lists.
 The following pages describe the pub-sub framework quite well:

 - [SQL LISTEN command][listen]